estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😌

 Read through some pages from Nathan Yau's *Data Points* which is super interesting and engaging.
 I also worked primarily on another data analysis project in Python for another thing I'm working on.
 Feeling like there are just so many things to learn!
 I need to way to map out where the gaps in my knowledge are.
 (Take a look at knowledge trees!)

+### Day 15

+**Focus:** Javascript30

+**Enthusiasm:** 😫

+Desperately confused by that last lesson.
+I should go back and take notes on many of the concepts from this course, although this course is not structured for that kind of work.
+(Go back through Javascript on Codecademy?)